top of page

 Q: Why should I have my pet spayed or neutered?

-A: You must be a resident of Dona Ana County, and you must income qualify, per the chart, below, based on the number of persons in your household.
+A: You must be a resident of Dona Ana County, and income qualify, per the chart, below, based on the number of persons in your household.
 Proof of total income (for each household member earning income) is required.
-This includes Social Security, disability, child support, pensions, food stamps, etc.
+This includes wages, Social Security, disability, child support, pensions, food stamps, etc.

 A: Currently, SNAP is able to issue vouchers for up to six pets in a household within a 12-month period.
 This number may vary, depending on funding.